-Section 3.2 - Supporting California's Safety Net - The Global Payment Program
+Section 3.4 - Supporting California's Safety Net - The Global Payment Program

-California has a long history of providing services to Medi-Cal beneficiaries and uninsured individuals through its public health care systems (PHCSs), which consist of 15 county-owned and operated health care systems and five University of California Medical Centers.
+California has a long history of providing services to Medi-Cal beneficiaries and uninsured individuals through its Public Health Care Systems (PHCSs), which consist of 15 county-owned and operated health care systems and five University of California Medical Centers.
 California's PHCSs are committed to delivering high-quality care to those in need, regardless of ability to pay or insurance status.
 The PHCSs include only six percent of California's hospitals but provide more than 40 percent of the hospital care delivered to California's remaining uninsured.

-The evidence continues to suggest that improvements in access to outpatient services, including primary care, can reduce health care costs and improve health outcomes.
-However, many of California's remaining uninsured continue to receive most of their care in emergency departments or other hospital settings.
+Prior to GPP, many of California's remaining uninsured received most of their care in emergency departments or other hospital settings.
 Moreover, the funding programs previously available to PHCSs to provide compensation for care to the uninsured, while important, were not designed to promote value-based care or delivery system reform.
-In addition, the funding formulas associated with these programs made it difficult for the PHCSs to predict how much funding they would receive, making long-term financial planning and investments more difficult.
+In addition, the funding formulas associated with these pre-GPP programs made it difficult for the PHCS to predict how much funding they would receive, making long-term financial planning and investments more difficult.

-The GPP established a new method of compensating PHCSs for caring for the uninsured that promotes delivery system reform in care for the uninsured and incentivizes value, not volume, in the provision of services.
+In line with evidence that suggests that improvements in access to outpatient services, including primary care, can reduce health care costs and improve health outcomes, the GPP established a new method of compensating participating PHCSs for caring for the uninsured that promotes delivery system reform in care for the uninsured and incentivizes value, not volume, in the provision of services.